Best Noodles in Berlin

 Looking for the best noodles in Berlin?
 I mean, who doesn’t love noods?
 Noodles that is.
 Berliners certainly do–and can you blame them?
 There are few things as joyful as tearing into a chewy spicy noodle bowl on a grey Berlin evening.
 They’re the perfect cure for winter blues.
 (But I love them year-round, hot days included!)

-This list has got it all: Chinese or Korean, Szechuan or Xi’an, fresh to dried, spicy to no-spice-at-all.
+This list has got it all: Chinese or Korean, Szechuan or Xi’an, fresh to dried, spicy to practically no spice at all.
 So grab an extra set of napkins and get ready to slurp up something delicious!

 Wen Cheng